 There are many versions of the beta available, and it's important to download the corresponding beta for your device - if you download the wrong beta, iTunes will first wipe the old version of iOS from your device before informing you that it's unable to install the selected iOS beta, which forces the device into DFU mode and requires a complete restore to fix.
 Some sites provide a service that uses your devices serial number to identify the correct beta to download.

-Step 2: Download the latest version of iTunes.
+Step 2: Download the latest version of iTunes and the Xcode 11 beta.
 This is fairly straightforward - it's important to make sure that you're running the latest version of iTunes.
 You can download the latest version of iTunes via the Apple website, the App Store Updates tab on Mac or click Help > Check for Updates within iTunes for PC.
+Getting a copy of the Xcode 11 beta may be more difficult, as you have to register as a developer to download it officially.

 Step 3: Register your devices UDID.
 The UDID, or Unique Device Identifier, of your device has to be registered for developer use before installing the iOS beta.
 There are some reports that it isn't needed, but we think it's better to be safe rather than having to deal with UDID-related issues down the line.